benjie/dynargs/README.md

 This is a simple list of 2-tuples (pairs) where the first value is the name for the argument and the second is a function used to validate it.
-Optional arguments' functions expose `fn.isOptional == true`.
-You can create an optional version of a validator by passing it to `dynargs.type.optional()`.
+Functions for arguments that are optional must expose `fn.isOptional == true`.
+You can create an optional version of any validator by passing it to `dynargs.type.optional()`.

-NOTE: this would be a lot prettier as just a JavaScript object, but unfortunately JavaScript objects are not guaranteed to be ordered, so we cannot rely on this.
+NOTE: argSpecs could be a lot prettier if JavaScript objects were ordered, but alas we cannot rely on this so we must use arrays to maintain order.

 Exceptions
 ----------